yubrot/llrl/README.md

 ### Macros

-The definition of macros have the same form as functions, but the type of macros always be `(-> (Syntax Sexp) (Result (Syntax Sexp) String))`. [`(Syntax A)`](./llrl0/src/ast/builtin.llrl#L114-L116) is the internal representation type used for embedding context information, and [`Sexp`](./llrl0/src/ast/builtin.llrl#L118-L128) is the structure of S-expressions itself.
+The definition of macros have the same form as functions, but the types of macros are always `(-> (Syntax Sexp) (Result (Syntax Sexp) String))`. [`(Syntax A)`](./llrl0/src/ast/builtin.llrl#L114-L116) is the internal representation type used for embedding context information, and [`Sexp`](./llrl0/src/ast/builtin.llrl#L118-L128) is the structure of S-expressions itself.
 This means that macros take the S-expression of the macro application (with context information) as an argument and either return the result of the macro expansion or return an expansion error.
 Since it is hard to deconstruct and construct S-expressions manually, there is `s/match` to deconstruct S-expressions and quoting to construct S-expressions.

 For example, `lambda` syntax is defined as a macro in [std/boot/5-lambda](./std/boot/5-lambda.llrl):